pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/event/crud.rst

 * Any configuration keys with non-none values are saved in the configuration, overwriting the previous value for the key if one existed.

-Updating the event types is simpler; if present, the provided event types list becomes the new list of event types for the listener.
-The previous list is overwritten.
+Updating the event types is simpler; if present, the provided event types array becomes the new array of event types for the listener.
+The previous array is overwritten.

 | :method:`put`